Headquarter.

 Our Museum.

 Cooperativa Ceramica d’Imola’s greatest asset is its human resources and heritage which constitute both its own identity and a living testimony of history and culture.
-The awareness of this value has now becomes a shared legacy thanks to the “G.Bucci museum and
+The awareness of this value is now a shared legacy housed in the Museum that covers 150 years of the company’s life.
+The renovation of the group’s Hub to commemorate 150 years, has also involved the Museum with the re-organisation and enhancement of exhibition spaces and the creation of a new, contemporary visitors’ experience.

 Our Artistic Section.